Christian Elliss: Early life and college

 Elliss was born on January 2, 1999, in Rochester Hills, Michigan, to Luther and Rebecca Elliss.
 He was the third-oldest of 12 children.
-His older brother Kaden plays for the Atlanta Falcons in the National Football League (NFL).
+His older brother Kaden plays for the New Orleans Saints in the National Football League (NFL).
 He attended high school at Valor Christian, leading his team to the state final as a senior, and earning the South Metro co-Defensive Player of the Year award.
 Following high school, Elliss accepted a scholarship offer from University of Idaho.

 As a true freshman in 2017, playing for their Idaho Vandals football team, Elliss played in eleven games, recording 30 tackles and one interception.
 He gained a starting position as a sophomore, playing in all eleven games as a starter at the middle linebacker position.
 He led the team with 81 tackles and was named All-Big Sky.
 He changed to outside linebacker as a junior, starting all eleven games and earning first-team All-Big Sky honors.
 He led the team with 4.5 sacks and placed second with 104 tackles.
 The 2020 season was canceled, but later a spring 2021 schedule was announced.
 In a shortened 2021 season with five games, Elliss made 50 tackles and was selected to first-team All-Big Sky for the second consecutive season.